 A true gem, a hidden paradise.
 This is the place where we took really beautiful pictures of Vietnam!

-It was by total accident.
+We stranded here by total accident.
 Coming from Nha Trang (We have an amazing best hostel guide for this city that you can check out), we ran out of time, and light.
-The sun was going down, and the motorbikes had no working lights on them.
+The sun was going down.
+The motorbikes had no working lights on them.
 I was actually riding with a head light around my head.

 I only saw my iPhone screen and a tiny icon on Google Maps pointing: Accommodation.

 This was our goal.
 We reached for it, arrived, and woke up 2 meters away from the ocean.